glowkeeper/P3D/docs/labs/week4Session1.md

 Fix that, by selecting _Is Kinematic_.
 That means gravity will not act on the walls because they will remain unaffected by the physics engine.

 You may have also noticed that, when the wheels collide with the lampstand, they do not react realistically.
-Fixing that problem involves the same processes as above - add a _Rigidbody_ and a _Physics Material_ and change its _Friction_ parameters until you achieve the effect you are after - that is left as an exercise.
+Fixing that problem involves the same processes as above - add a _Rigidbody_ and a _Physics Material_ and then change its _Friction_ parameters until you achieve the effect you are after - that is left as an exercise.

 ## Useful Links